odrevet/C_HTTP/README.md

 # C_HTTP

-HTTP request in the C language for Linux and Windows.
+Demonstrate how to performe an HTTP request with the the C language using sockets for Linux and Windows.

 # build

 ```
 gcc test.c http.c -o http_req
 ```

 # Usage

 ```
 ./http_req hostname page
 ```

 # example

 ```
 ./http_req www.example.com "/index.php?id=42&action=foo"
 ```

-* the url is not prefixed by 'http://'
+* the hostname is not prefixed by 'http://'
 * the usage of quotes to prevent special character to mess with the terminal